-Once the request for a recognition of equivalence of a NFCS or the relevant part has been formalized, the importing country should document the decision criteria to be used to evaluate the exporting country's NFCS associated with the scope of the request.
+- Once the request for a recognition of equivalence of a NFCS or the relevant part has been formalized, the importing country should document the decision criteria to be used to evaluate the exporting country's NFCS associated with the scope of the request.
 The criteria should reference the NFCS objectives and any related outcomes that must be demonstrated for recognition of equivalence.
-The decision criteria document should be provided to and discussed with the exporting country in a cooperative manner.

-- The decision criteria should facilitate the assessment process being able to determine whether the exporting country's system design and implementation meets the importing country's NFCS objectives and any related outcomes associated with the scope of the request.
-16 - 22 The decision criteria should describe: - the level of qualitative or quantitative evidence that is expected; - the indicators17 of outcomes if these are to be used to facilitate comparisons; and - · how experience, knowledge and confidence is to be used. - The decision criteria should focus on the performance of the system as a whole as opposed to individual procedures or measures.
-Consequently, decision criteria relating to a NFCS or its relevant part will often be more qualitative than quantitative. - Where the objectives of any part of the NFCS under consideration relates to food safety 18 the decision criteria should relate to whether the NFCS of the exporting country achieves the appropriate level of protection as set 19 by the importing country. - 24-bis Where the objectives of any part of the NFCS under consideration relates to Technical Regulations, Conformity Assessment procedures, or Standards, the decision criteria should relate to whether the NFCS of the exporting country adequately fulfils the objectives of the importing country's regulations. - The decision criteria should not apply a standard or level of performance in excess of that which the importing country's NFCS or relevant part achieves as it relates to the protection of the health of consumers and ensuring fair practices in the food trade.
+The decision criteria document should be provided to and discussed with the exporting country in a cooperative manner. - 21 The decision criteria should facilitate the assessment process being able to determine whether the exporting country's system design and implementation meets the importing country's NFCS objectives and any related outcomes associated with the scope of the request. - 22 The decision criteria should describe: - the level of qualitative or quantitative evidence that is expected; - the indicators of outcomes if these are to be used to facilitate comparisons; and - how experience, knowledge and confidence is to be used. - The decision criteria should focus on the performance of the system as a whole as opposed to individual procedures or measures.
+Consequently, As such decision criteria relating to a NFCS or its relevant part will often be more qualitative than quantitative.